 Those students with a love for the outdoors and adventure can experience the Duke of Edinburgh Award Scheme at Bronze, Silver and Gold level, completing expeditions in the Peak District, Yorkshire Dales and the Snowdon National Park.
 The Duke of Edinburgh Award Scheme symbolises the Thomas Deacon Academy ethos, allowing students to experience adventure, learn new skills, be that as an individual or part of a team serving the community.

 The Combined Cadet Force (CCF) at TDA offers students from Year 8 upwards, the opportunity to experience army life through Army Cadets or the Royal Air Force section.
 Students learn teamwork, leadership, resourcefulness, self-reliance and responsibility qualities.
 Experiences include army squadron summer camps and air experience flights through our links with Wittering RAF base.
 Students can also gain a BTEC qualification in Public Services from Year 11 onwards.

 The Peterborough Volunteer Police Cadets operate from within TDA, once a week, offering students from across the City the opportunity to become part of the Cambridgeshire Constabulary.
 Police Cadets learn skills such as the phonetic alphabet, team work and drill and each year achievement of the basic skills is celebrated in a Passing Out Parade at the Academy.

-Year 8 students are timetables to participate in EXPLORERS, an activity based programme that allows students to select and experience six clubs from a selection of twenty activities over the academic year, ranging from First Aid, Gardening Club, Dance, Climbing, Jewellery Making, Digital Photography, Trampoline Club, bowling and Ice Skating to name a few, providing students with the opportunity to be creative and to try something new to discover where there passions lie.
+Year 8 students are timetabled to participate in EXPLORERS, an activity based programme that allows students to select and experience six clubs from a selection of twenty activities over the academic year, ranging from First Aid, gardening club, dance, climbing, jewellery making, digital photography and trampoline club to name a few, providing students with the opportunity to be creative and to try something new to discover where there passions lie.

 For further details please contact Mr Colm McCloskey